When Sacredness Becomes Exploited

 Sitting and contemplating the state of the world, there are many things that concern me.

 1. The violence in our inner cities in America.

 2. Income inequality throughout the world

-All of the above is disturbing.
-Each one caused by greed.
-Each one exploiting poor people and each one the majority suffer and the few wealthy benefit.
+All of the above are disturbing and are caused by greed.
+In each case the poor are exploited, the majority suffer and the wealthy benefit.

-As I continued to contemplate this, more and more my thoughts went to the environment, number six (6) on my list.
-I started focusing on this one, because it’s affecting earth, and its animals.
+As I continued to contemplate more and more my thoughts go to the environment, number six (6) on my list.
+I focus on number six (6) because the affects of the earth, and its animals.

-With the coming of the Europeans to West Africa, many things changed.
-Things that were regarded as sacred to the native culture, was looked on how it could be exploited for colonial gain.
-In West Africa, in the late 19th century, the thing to exploit was the forest.
-In Nigeria, the British saw opportunities to help fuel their industrial revolution with the West African Oil Palm.
+With the coming of the Europeans into West Africa, many things changed.
+Things regarded as sacred to the native culture, were looked to how it could be exploited for colonial gain.
+In West Africa in the late 19th century, the thing to exploit was the forest.
+In Nigeria the British saw opportunities to help fuel their industrial revolution with the West African Oil Palm.
 The British loved the Oil Palm so much that they exported it to Southeast Asia.